-- go to Flood levy exemption - return to main menu Individual tax return instructions - go back to M1 Medicare levy reduction or exemption
+- Go to Private health insurance policy details. - Return to main menu Individual tax return instructions. - Go back to question M1 Medicare levy reduction or exemption.

 Our commitment to you

 We are committed to providing you with accurate, consistent and clear information to help you understand your rights and entitlements and meet your obligations.